kuhlman-labs/GitHub-migrator/docs/OPERATIONS.md

   authorization_rules:
     # Require user to be member of these organizations (at least one)
+    # These organizations are checked on the SOURCE GitHub instance
     require_org_membership:
       - "my-github-org"

     # Require user to be member of these teams (at least one)
     # Format: "org/team-slug"
+    # These teams are checked on the SOURCE GitHub instance
     require_team_membership:
       - "my-github-org/migration-admins"
       - "my-github-org/platform-team"